Y10-Labs/Prism-PCB/README.md

-# Gaming Console PCB - Technical Documentation
+# PISM Gaming console - Technical Documentation

 ## Overview
 This document provides essential information about the gaming console PCB, an 8-layer board featuring a Xilinx Zynq SoC and various peripherals for a complete gaming system.